Cynth3tik/awesome/README.md

 *   [InstaPy/instagram-profilecrawl](https://github.com/InstaPy/instagram-profilecrawl) - 📝 quickly crawl the information (e.g. followers, tags etc...) of an instagram profile.

-*   [facebookarchive/codemod](https://github.com/facebookarchive/codemod) - Codemod is a tool/library to assist you with large-scale codebase refactors that can be partially automated but still require human oversight and occasional intervention.
-Codemod was developed at Facebook and released as open source.

-*   [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net

-*   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
-It can also act as a client for any other CA that uses the ACME protocol.

 ## TeX

 *   [posquit0/Awesome-CV](https://github.com/posquit0/Awesome-CV) - :page\_facing\_up: Awesome CV is LaTeX template for your outstanding job application